mikayBuk/dockerDeployment/README.md

 installCvmfs.sh installs cvmfs in the docker container.
 It obtains the pre-reqs (wget, sudo) before setting up cvmfs.
 Follows the instructions on the page for debuntu setups (https://cvmfs.readthedocs.io/en/stable/cpt-quickstart.html).
 It installs cvmfs using the wget method.
-Right now, fuse is not working.
-Need to determine why.
+Right now, Geo-API is not working.
+Need to figure out why (maybe need a proxy server?)

 /dev/fuse can be read only if the container runs in priveleged mode autofs works if in priveleged mode